Sergei V. Kalinin: Pacific Northwest National Laboratory

+Other

+Kalinin also became adjunct professor at Sung Kyun Kwan University in January 2013.

 Research

-Big data in physics and atom by atom fabrication
+Atom-by-atom Fabrication

-Kalinin's research applies machine learning and artificial intelligence to nanometer scale and atomically resolved imaging data, aiming to extract physics of atomic, molecular, and mesoscale interactions and enable real-time feedback for controlled matter modification, patterning, and atom by atom fabrication.
+Kalinin's research applies machine learning and artificial intelligence to nanometer scale and atomically resolved imaging data, aiming to extract physics of atomic, molecular, and mesoscale interactions and enable real-time feedback for controlled matter modification, patterning, and atom-by-atom fabrication.
 The research builds on modern electron and scanning probe microscopies, which provide high-veracity information on the structure and functionalities of solids.

 Kalinin has developed frameworks for information capture, crowd-sourced analysis, and physics extraction from imaging tools.
 His research aims to extract simple physical parameters from imaging data and establish causative relationships between materials properties and functionalities.
 Kalinin and colleagues believe that electron microscopy can transition from a purely imaging tool to a new paradigm of atomic matter control and quantum computing, enabled via atom by atom fabrication by electron beams.

 Kalinin has proposed the concept of Atomic Forge, the use of the sub-atomically focused beam of Scanning Transmission Electron Microscopy for atomic manipulation and atom by atom assembly.

-Nanoelectromechanics and piezoresponse force microscopy
+AI-Driven microscopy

+Kalinin is credited with helping establish the field of machine learning–enhanced microscopy, in which algorithms are used to interpret images, infer physical properties, and guide experiments in real time.
+These tools aim to significantly reduce human intervention and increase throughput in scientific analysis.

+He has contributed to frameworks that merge large experimental datasets with physical modeling, enabling predictive understanding of material behavior.
+His publications explore how AI systems can uncover hidden causal relationships in complex materials.

+Nanoscale electromechanics

 Kalinin has contributed to the field of nanoscale electromechanics, exploring the coupling between electrical and mechanical phenomena on the nanoscale.
 He has made significant contributions to piezoresponse force microscopy (PFM), including the first PFM imaging in liquid and vacuum, PFM of biological tissues, and the observation of nanoscale ferroelectricity in molecular systems.

 He has also pioneered the development of spectroscopic imaging modes for PFM, allowing visualization of polarization switching on the sub-10 nanometer level and establishing the resolution and contrast transfer mechanisms of domain walls and spectroscopy.
 Kalinin led the team that pioneered the BE principle for force-based scanning probe microscopes, enabling quantitative capture of probe-material interactions.
 His multidimensional, multimodal spectroscopies have enabled quantitative studies of polarization dynamics and mechanical effects accompanying switching in ferroelectrics.

 Kalinin's work has revealed the critical role of electrochemical phenomena on ferroelectric surfaces and the emergence of chaos and intermittency during domain switching and shape symmetry breaking.
 His recent work includes the development of the basic theory and phase-field formulation for domain evolution and the exploration of the coupled electrochemical-ferroelectric states.

+Impact on emerging technologies

+Kalinin's work is relevant to multiple technology areas: